animegolem/proportions-et-relations-colorees/README.md

 # Proportions et relations colorées — Electron App

-All credit for the tool goes to [Laurent Jégou](https://www.geotests.net/couleurs/v2/), this is just a personal fork of a beloved tool into a "shelf-stable" format + a few additions to ensure I never lose access to it.
+A fork of an [online cole analysis tool.](https://www.geotests.net/couleurs/v2/) The primary goals were to ensure the site was usable offline and that I could never lose access to it.
+Additionally I've added a few quality of life features.

 **Notable Changes**